Jonathan2251/nc/source/npu.rst

   @conv = @llvm.npu1.conv float* @input, float* @weight, ...

-Conclusion: Data definition too much and no GPR.
+Conclusion: Data definition too much, no GPRs in NPU and the vector size of llvm is power of 2 (1, 2, 4, 8, ...).
 Not worth to hire llvm.

 Open source project